Frequently Asked Questions:

 Q: Our family is on vacation for days in August, can my child still play?

-A: Yes, although we recommend for all players to attend all practices throughout the season to ensure their peak physical condition and play readiness.
-Football is a physical sport that demands that all athletes be in peak condition, which we attain through daily regiments of physical conditioning, skill development activities and weight training.
-In addition, as with all high school sports, which are competitive in nature, playing time is earned through practice attendance, practice participation, level of effort (both physically & mentally) at practices and other factors, which your player should discuss with their coach.
+A: Yes, although we recommend that all players attend all practices throughout the season to ensure their peak physical condition and play readiness.
+Football is a physical sport that demands that all athletes be in peak condition, which we attain through daily regimens of physical conditioning, skill development activities, and weight training.
+In addition, playing time is earned through practice attendance, practice participation, level of effort (both physically & mentally) at practices and other factors, which your player should discuss with their coach.
 Missing practice(s) will require your player to put in extra effort to catch up to the other players, just as one would if he/she missed a day of school.

 Q: What do you do to prevent injuries?